 When and where is Bandwidth?

 Bandwidth starts at 5:00pm on Sunday, November 16th, and ends at noon on Tuesday, November 18th.
-We'll be in Palm Springs.
+We'll be in Palm Springs at the Ace Hotel.
 Hotel rates and information will be sent upon registration.

 What segment of the industry attends?